JdPope/React-Glossary/Definitions.md

 We export to allow other files to import a files contents.
 Export default lets us denote that whatever follows that statement is the main thing we want to export.

 ### modular code
+Code that is separated into separate files with each module being responsible for a single feature or functionality.
+Reasons you would want to separate your code into modules:
+- adhere to the single responsibility principle
+- easier to navigate
+- easier to debug
+- produces clean and DRY code (DRY - Don’t Repeat Yourself vs. WET - Write Everything Twice)

 ### dynamic vs static components

 ### props
+Props - short for "properties" - are reusable values that are passed down from a parent component to a child component.
+Props can be any datatype.

 ### default props
+A prop value assigned by the component responsible for rendering the props in the case that the props it receives are not what is expected and/or wanted.
+Default props should be used in the child component as opposed to conditional logic in the parent component passing the props to adhere to the single responsibility principle.

 ### callback function